pcaiozzo/effective-README-generator/README.md

 ## Usage
-When running 'node index' in the command line, there will be a series of questions that you will answer to help get your README updated.
+When running 'node index' in the command line, there will be a series of questions that you will answer to help with getting your README updated.

 ## License